-New!
+Program Delivery Changes!
 Is your community’s school or school district no longer offering a face-to-face Kindergarten Registration event?
-But your library would still like to reach out to those upcoming Kindergartners and their families with Jump Start resources and information about how their local library could help them prepare for Kindergarten?
-You’re in luck!
-Jump Start Kindergarten resources from ICfL are now available throughout the year and encourage libraries to request these materials whenever they are conducting outreach services for this targeted group of children (ages 4-5) and their caregivers.
-This could be for a local daycare’s family night or a Head Start’s monthly family literacy night, or some other community event for this target group.
-Not sure if your outreach idea is a good fit for Jump Start?
-Reach out to any Youth Services staff member at ICfL and we’ll be glad to discuss it with you.
+Is your library only offering curbside service and/or your school only offering virtual classes?
+Is everything just not the same this year?
+Not to worry – Jump Start K can still help you reach out to upcoming Kindergartners and make sure these families know how to sign-up for a library card and access useful library programs.
+Public libraries may request Jump Start K materials from ICfL at any time during the year when your library is conducting outreach services for this targeted group of children (ages 4-5) and their caregivers.
+This could be for a local daycare’s family night, a Head Start’s monthly family literacy night, a curbside event at the library or the school, or another community event targeting this audience.
+Not sure if your outreach idea is a good fit for the Jump Start program?
+Contact Kristina Taylor at ICfL to discuss.

 Learn more about the Idaho Commission for Libraries’ (ICfL) Jump Start Kindergarten program below:

 - Who can apply?
 See Program Eligibility

 - How does it work?
 See Program Details & Requirements and Program Timeline